- Only one Region of interest per project can be drawn.

 The Region of interest can be used to restrain the processing and can be valuable for different key aspects such as:

-- Optimizing the required storage of a project.
+- Reduce the required storage of a project.

 - Increase the processing speed of a project.

-- Reducing the required hardware needed for processing a project.
+- Reduce the required hardware needed for processing a project.

 - Generate results for a restricted area of the project by excluding the surroundings of the area of interest, i.e. due to oblique imagery.